The Outflow of the B335 Protostar II: After the Outburst: Observations and Analysis Methods

 \subsubsection{H$_2$O Ice Column Density from Photometry}

 The optical depth of the broad absorption feature of H$_2$O ice can be approximately measured using filter photometry of background stars behind the B335 molecular core.
 We used photometry in the F277W, F300M, F356W, and F444W filters.
 Our method of calculating an approximate H$_2$O ice optical depth and column density from this filter set is explained in the Appendix B. In this paper, we will use this photometric H$_2$O ice column density map only for qualitative and morphological arguments.
-A more detailed study of the ice features in the B335 cloud on the basis of more NIRCam WFSS spectra will be published in a separate paper in the future.
+A more detailed study of the ice features in the B335 cloud on the basis of more NIRCam WFSS spectra will be published in a separate paper in the future \citep{Tsiakaliari.2026.inpreparation.B335COmap}.
 We used the band strength of A = $2.0 \times 10^{-16}$ cm molecule$^{-1}$ for amorphous water ice at T = 25K recommended by \citet{Bouilloud.2015.MNRAS.451.2145.waterice.A} as the presently best consensus value.
 The resulting map of the H$_2$O ice distribution is thus calibrated in units of molecules cm$^{-2}$.
-We display this photometric H$_2$O ice column density map in greyscale in the lower panel of Figure~\ref{H2O-col-dens}.
-For the contours overlayed in Figure \ref{H2O-col-dens} , we have smoothed this map with a Gaussian of sigma = 15 pixels.
+We display this photometric H$_2$O ice column density map in greyscale in the middle panels of Figure~\ref{H2O-AV-map}.
+For the contours overlayed in the lower left panel of Figure \ref{H2O-AV-map} , we have smoothed this map with a Gaussian of sigma = 15 pixels.
+As will be discussed in Section 3.2 the ice column density map shows reduced column density near the protostar.
+This is an artifact caused by the lack of stars detected in the F277W, and most problematically, in the F300M filter.